aws-samples/hpc-cost-simulator/docs/Output.md

 ![solver parameters Mac](images/MacSolverAddIn.png)

-Then click **Solve** and wait while the Solver calculates the savings plan commits that will minimie your overall costs.
+Then click **Solve** and wait while the Solver calculates the savings plan commits that will minimize your overall costs.
 The solver may run a while, but when it finishes then save the results.

 **Windows:**